Secondary Transfer Testing and Grammar schools 2018

 A child may also be considered suitable for a particular grammar school should they be qualified by the Independent Appeal Panel.

-If your child qualifies, but does not join a Buckinghamshire grammar school, their Secondary Transfer Test qualification will expire.
-Further details can be found in the Late Transfer Procedure information for a particular grammar school.
+If your child qualifies, but does not join a Buckinghamshire grammar school at the start of Year 7, their Secondary Transfer Test qualification will expire during the academic year starting in September 2018.
+Further details can be found in the admissions policy for a particular grammar school.
+Parents who are interested in their child joining a grammar school other than at the start of Year 7 may find the information about the Late Transfer Procedure of help.